wemakecoolthings/wmct-core/README.md

     - Logs will always fire but you can choose whether to auto-kick or auto-ban as this usually only ever is caused by hacked clients
   - FIX: Riptide trident collision with players in spectator mode
   - FIX: Sneak-Flight Block Placement
+  - ENHANCEMENT: Admin protection to prevent higher internal permission levels from getting kicked or banned from lower permission levels
+    - Read the Internal Permissions Information section below for more info!
-  - ENHANCEMENT: Custom moderation system (overriding Endstone's banning systems)
+  - ENHANCEMENT: Custom moderation system (This disables Endstone's banning systems)
-  - ENHANCEMENT: Auto-recalc for permissions upon changing a player's permission status
   - ENHANCEMENT: AFK Detection (optional public log & OP log)
   - ENHANCEMENT: Aliases for gamemode commands
   - ENHANCEMENT: Prolonged death screen detection
     - If a player forces the game to stay stuck on the death screen while the immediate respawn gamerule is enabled, they will be automatically kicked or logged depending on settings

+- Internal Permissions Information
+  - Internal Ranks: This includes Minecraft's Permissions & WMCT Core's Permissions Systems
+    - Admin: Access to ALL permissions without the need for operator
+    - Mod: Access to MODERATION permissions without the need for operator
+    - Helper: Access to INFO permissions without the need for operator
+    - Default: Regular permissions based on Minecraft's internal level: visitor or regular
+  - Rank Protection
+    - Moderation permissions will not effect players with a higher permission level
+    - This applies to moderation commands such as /tempban or /mute as well as Minecraft's moderation commands such as /kick

 - Commands
   - [OP] /settings (A menu for all plugin settings)
     - Set discord webhook (per logging system)